HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 fellowhuman1101_bio: Jamie Indigo isn't a robot, but speaks bot.
 As director of technical SEO at <a hreflang="en" href="https://www.coxautoinc.com/">Cox Automotive</a>, they study how search engines crawl, render, and index the web.
 Jamie loves to tame wild JavaScript and optimize rendering strategies.
 When not working, they like horror movies, graphic novels, and terrorizing lawful good paladins in Dungeons & Dragons.
 dwsmart_bio: Dave Smart is a developer and technical search engine consultant at <a hreflang="en" href="https://tamethebots.com">Tame the Bots</a>.
 They love building tools and experimenting with the modern web, and can often be found at the front in a gig or two.
 mikaelaraujo_bio: Mikael Araújo is an <a hreflang="en" href="https://www.mikaelaraujo.com">international SEO consultant</a>, speaker and marketing strategist.
 He has worked and works remotely for several companies based in Europe, China, Russia, the United States and Brazil.
 He is currently a Data Science student and loves spending his free time with his family.
 MichaelLewittes_bio: Michael Lewittes is the founder of <a hreflang="en" href="https://www.ranktify.com">Ranktify</a>, an SEO software company that improves the quality and trustworthiness of content so that it rises higher in search results.
 Michael previously owned and sold a content company, as well as wrote for and edited several major U.S. publications.
-This is the second time he’s worked on the Web Almanac.
+This is the second time he's worked on the Web Almanac.
 featured_quote:
 featured_stat_1: 2.7%
 featured_stat_label_1: Pages with `GPTBot` directives in `robots.txt` — the most common AI crawler found.